History of the British Army: Creation of British Army

 The order of seniority for the most senior line regiments in the British Army is based on the order of seniority in the English army.
 Scottish and Irish regiments were only allowed to take a rank in the English army from the date of their arrival in England or the date when they were first placed on the English establishment.
 For example, in 1694 a board of general officers was convened to decide upon rank of English, Irish and Scots regiments serving in the Netherlands, the regiment that became known as the Scots Greys were designated as the 4th dragoons because there were three English regiments raised prior to 1688 when the Scot Greys were first placed on the English establishment.
 In 1713 when a new board of general officers was convened to decide upon rank of several regiments, the seniority of the Scots Greys was reassessed and based on their entry into England in June 1685.
 At that time there was only one English regiment of dragoons and so after some delay the Scots Greys obtained the rank of 2nd dragoons in the British Army.

 Eighteenth century

 Organisation

-By the middle of the century, the army's administration had developed the form which it would retain for more than a hundred years.
-Ultimately, the main bodies responsible for the army were: